geo-python/site/source/lessons/L2/git-basics.rst

 Git from the command line
 --------------------------
-There are many different ways of using git, and you might want to try out using Git from the command line at some point.
+There are many different ways of using Git, and you might want to try out using Git from the command line at some point.

 Terminal
 ~~~~~~~~~~